 Facts and stats about HostGator - Here are some interesting facts about HostGator.

 I’ve heard mixed feelings about the service they provide over the years from people I have connected with in my blog community.

 So we come around to SiteGround.

-So this is how I got onto SiteGround’s radar.
+So this is how SiteGround got onto my radar, it’s really quite interesting.

 SiteGround had noticed one of my Tweet’s about my frustration with Bluehost and downtimes, and what they did was sympathize with me and offered me a better option.

 Services offered - SiteGround offers shared, cloud and reseller hosting, dedicated servers and domain names, website migration.

 On their shared hosting plan they offer three tiers.
 StartUp, GrowBig, and GoGeek.

 Currently, I’m on a GrowBig plan myself, but if you’re developing your blog or website from scratch, the StartUp plan will give you plenty enough resources.

 Reliability - SiteGround claims to provide 99.9 percent server uptime on their website.

 100% yes would be my answer.
 No pun intended there 🙂

 Uptime and page load response time